lukaspatschil/federated_storage/README.md

 MinIO is an high performance object storage which we use to store our picture files.
 You can find out more in the [MinIO documentation](https://docs.min.io/docs/).

 ### Dropbox
-Dropbox is a filehosting service that offers an API which we use to store our picture files.
+Dropbox is a file hosting service that offers an API which we use to store our picture files.
 You can find out more in the [Dropbox documentation](https://www.dropbox.com/developers/documentation).

 ### RabbitMQ
 RabbitMq is a messaging broker which is used to communicate between the different services.